Computational-Plant-Science/slappt/docs/md/usage.md

        --entrypoint "echo 'hello world'"
 ```

-## Multiple jobs
+## Inputs

-`slappt` is convenient not only for one-off container jobs, but for running multiple copies of a workflow, possibly in parallel (e.g. for Monte Carlo simulations), or mapping a workflow over a list of inputs.
-These use cases are accomplished with job arrays and can be configured via the `--iterations` and the `--inputs` options.
+`slappt` is convenient not only for one-off container jobs, but for mapping a workflow over a list of inputs.
+This is accomplished with [job arrays]() and can be configured via the `--inputs` options.

-**Note:** your job remains limited by the number of nodes allocated to it by the scheduler.
+**Note:** your job's parallelism remains limited by the number of nodes allocated to it by the scheduler.
 To run containers in parallel, you must request multiple nodes.

 <!--
 By default, `slappt` uses Slurm [job arrays](https://slurm.schedmd.com/job_array.html) to submit containers in parallel.
 An alternative mechanism is the [TACC `launcher`](https://github.com/TACC/launcher).